 Camera is added in the same way.
 You need to know correct driver name for your camera.
 OpenCVGrabber driver may be used for any USB camera.
 Choose OpenCVGrabber folder in Available Devices.
 The next window will appear.
 Click Ok.

-Click Next continue and Finish in the last step.
+Click Next continue, choose where to save your config file.
+After click Finish in the last step.

 The system configuration is finished.

 We have installed and configured MicroManager and can check how does it work.

 - Set the pixel size parameter in Devices → Pixel Size Calibration….
 There are you should type the pixel size value and mark parameters that MicroManager should consider.
 Click New to create new pixel size.
 In appeared window mark resolution of your camera (with OpenCVGrabber it is OpenCVGrabber - Resolution parameter) and type pixel size (in um).
 If you want to calculate pixel size parameter you need to know image size from microscope, its resolution and displacement (from screw pitch) for you stage.